therealtimex/rtsurveydocs/content/docs/04.survey-design/key-concepts.md

 ---

 ## What is an XLSForm?
-rtSurvey supports XLSForm, which is a form standard designed to simplify the process of creating forms using Excel.
+rtSurvey uses an extended version of the [XLSForm](https://xlsform.org/) standard for form design, offering powerful features for creating sophisticated surveys.
+This guide will introduce you to the key concepts of form design in rtSurvey, from basic XLSForm structure to advanced rtSurvey-specific features.

 With XLSForms, you can author forms in a human-readable format using the familiar Excel tool, making it accessible to almost everyone.
 This standard enables easy sharing and collaboration on form authoring.

-While XLSForms are beginner-friendly, they also allow experienced users to create complex forms. rtSurvey provides a consistent way to incorporate advanced functionalities such as skip logic into forms across various web and mobile data collection platforms.
+While XLSForms are beginner-friendly, they also allow experienced users to create complex forms.

+rtSurvey provides a consistent way to incorporate advanced functionalities such as skip logic into forms across various web and mobile data collection platforms.

-## Basic format
+## XLSForm Structure
-Each Excel workbook usually has two worksheets: **survey** and **choices**.
-A third optional worksheet, called **settings**, can add additional specifications to your form and is described [below](https://xlsform.org/en/#settings-worksheet).
+An XLSForm typically consists of two main worksheets:

+1. **survey**: Defines the structure and content of your form.
+2. **choices**: Specifies answer choices for multiple-choice questions.

+An optional **settings** worksheet can provide additional form specifications.

 It's important to note that the mandatory columns in the survey and choices worksheets must be present for the form to work properly.
 Optional columns in both worksheets provide further control over the behavior of each entry in the form but are not essential.